Abdominal Pain (Causes, Remedies, Treatment) (cont.)

 - Find a local Doctor in your town

-What medications can be used to treat certain causes of abdominal pain?
+What are home remedies for certain causes of abdominal pain?

 Viewers share their comments